Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

    # error_rate > 0.5 means old errors fade quickly — a class that was wrong 3 predictions ago matters less than one wrong just now, making the model less likely to output repetitive wrong answer.
    # this a flexible tunable-knob for the model judgement regarding wrong answer, this will propagate through prediction layers to inform about the model repetitive answer and calibrate it immediately.

+   # (Optional manual setup) if you want to Cuztomize the Model setup.
    main_model.mlp_training_epochs = 2000
    main_model.transformer_training_epochs = 200
+   main_model.transformer_lr = 0.25
+   main_model.mlp_lr = 0.5
+   main_model.lstm_training_epochs = 200
+   main_model.lstm_lr = 5e-1
+   main_model.lstm_hidden_dim = 64 # LSTM Hidden dim can be set manually, MLP and Transformer hidden dim are already set automatically based on the samples input they have received.
+   # Transformer heads and d_model manual setup
+   main_model.transformer_heads = 4
+   main_model.transformer_d_model = 64
-   # You can set how much epochs are needed to Train your MLP and Transformer for your Models.
+   # You can set how much epochs are needed to Train your MLP, LSTM and Transformer for your Models, along with their Learning rates. (lr).

    # test samples with more sophisticated rules and more complex titles for prediction
    # (title, intent)